-- 7.2.A STRATEGY: Ask students to relate the significance of the texts and the historical references that may be made. - 7.2.B STRATEGY: Ask students to trace the roots of each of the Mariachi styles studied. - 7.2.C STRATEGY: Ask students to relate the similarities in the historical development of Ballet Folklorico and Mariachi.
+- 7.2.A STRATEGY: Review the significance of the texts and the historical references that may be made. - 7.2.B STRATEGY: Trace the roots of each of the Mariachi styles studied. - 7.2.C STRATEGY: Ask students to relate the similarities in the historical development of Ballet Folklorico and Mariachi.